Types of Asthma Inhalers

 Medically reviewed by

-If you have asthma you will be prescribed an inhaler by your doctor.
-Inhalers are used to treat the symptoms of asthma and stop asthma attacks.
-Different types of asthma inhalers are used for treating different aspects of asthma.
+There are a few different types of asthma inhalers used for treating asthma.
 It’s important to know the differences between them and how they’re used to get the most out of your treatment.
-Here, we’ll look at the different types of asthma inhalers and give you a clear overview on what they’re for and when you may need them.
+Here, we’ll look at the different types of inhalers for asthma and give you a clear overview of what they’re for and when you may need them.

 from £11.95